-At Radiance Dental Assisting Academy, all our students receive a combination of classroom lecture, lab practice, and hands-on training from a doctor in a real dental practice with real patients.
+At Pacific Northwest Dental Assisting School, all our students receive a combination of classroom lecture, lab practice, and hands-on training from a doctor in a real dental practice with real patients.
 This well-rounded training program allows students the opportunity to learn in multiple environments.

 Learning the fundamental principles

 In addition to how you’ll learn the skills, it’s important to consider what you’ll learn.
 You may be surprised to know that you won’t learn the same exact thing in both types of environments.